New Zealand is awesome, right?

 22. Unearth remains at Karangahake Gorge.
 This walkway follows a defunct railway with stunning scenery with a few bits and pieces to keep your eyes open for from the gold mining era.

 23. Climb Mount Maunganui.
 You can’t help but notice the Mount overlooking the town and beach.
 It’s a 30-minute stroll offering epic panoramic views.
+There are bunch of other outdoorsy activities around the area too (many free).

 24. Walk through the Historic Village.
 The cobbled streets of 17th Avenue is a walk down memory lane with buildings, both real and replicas, from back in the day.
 A good souvenir spot too.